Ranked: 9 Safest Countries in South America [in 2023]

 No matter where you choose to travel in Argentina, you’ll love what this massive and diverse country has to offer.
 From red cliffs and canyons in the north to snow-capped peaks and glaciers in Patagonia, plenty of natural spots are worth checking out and unforgettable things to do in Argentina.

-4. Ecuador
+4. Paraguay

 5. Bolivia

-Despite Bolivia being the poorest country in South America, it ranks lower than many other countries in the region, including Peru, Argentina, and Brazil in petty crimes like pickpocketing and robbery that could more frequently impact travelers.
+Despite Bolivia being the poorest country in South America, it ranks lower than many other countries in the region, including Peru, Argentina, and Brazil, in regard to petty crimes like pickpocketing and robbery that could more frequently impact travelers.
+In my own experience as a backpacker in Bolivia, I felt quite safe.

 While Bolivia is a large, diverse country with so much to offer travelers, the Salar de Uyuni Salt Flat is a stand-out favorite with visitors.
 This otherworldly destination is also known as the world’s largest mirror for how the water-flooded salt flat perfectly reflects the sky during the rainy season.
 It’s a must-visit destination.

 Also home to sections of the Amazon Rainforest, Lake Titicaca, beautiful colonial architecture, and countless Incan ruins, Bolivia is a great, off-the-beaten-path destination for travelers.
-I can’t wait to plan my next trip to Bolivia, and I consider it one of the best spots for budget travel and for travelers looking to get off the beaten path.

-6. Peru
+6. Ecuador

-Ranked 101 out of 163 nations on the Global Peace Index, Peru’s global Peace Index score deteriorated significantly in recent years.
+Ranked 103 out of 163 nations on the Global Peace Index, Peru’s Global Peace Index score deteriorated significantly in recent years.
 With a recent election causing allegations of voter fraud, the country’s political system has been more chaotic than it has been in many years.
 While this political uncertainty doesn’t have much impact on travelers, crime rates have been on the rise in recent years as well.

 Peru might have a hard time stacking up to some of the leaders of this ranking of safest countries in South America, these issues have yet to play a significant role in limited international travel.
 In 2019, Peru welcomed nearly 5.5 million international visitors, with many headed to its most famous landmark, Machu Picchu.